About MGet It

 If you have a citation in hand from a bibliography or reading list and would like to go directly to the MGet It menu for that citation, try using the MGet It Citation Linker.

 MGet It Citation Linker allows you to enter a citation in a form and then see a menu of links to full text without having to perform a database search.
 In some cases this will take you directly to the full text.
-In others, you will get to a journal issue or journal title.
-First click on the appropriate button for the type of citation you have (article/journal, book, dissertation, or patent).
-Then enter as much information as you have in the appropriate boxes on the online form, and click on the Look Up button at the bottom center of the form or hit the Return or Enter key on your computer.
+In others, you will reach the publisher's web site, where you navigate to the appropriate journal issue.
+Enter as much information as you have in the appropriate boxes on the online form, and click on the Find It button.

 Who can use MGet It?
 From where?

-MGet It is available to all users and guests on the University of Michigan's Ann Arbor campus, and to current students, faculty and staff of UM-Ann Arbor from off-campus.
+MGet It is available to all users and guests on the University of Michigan's Ann Arbor campus, and to currently enrolled students, faculty and staff of UM-Ann Arbor from off-campus.
 If you are connecting to Library databases from off-campus, you will login with your U-M uniqname and password.

 If you are using a computer directly connected to the network of the University of Michigan-Ann Arbor, you will see MGet It buttons/links in most databases and will be able to use the MGet It menu.

-If you authenticate (login) via UM-Ann Arbor's Library Authentication, you will be able to use MGet It.
-For more information on off-campus access to Library resources see: Off-Campus Access to Library Resources.
+If you authenticate (login) via your UM-Ann Arbor uniqname, you will be able to use MGet It.
+For more information on off-campus access to Library resources see: Access Outside the Library and On Mobile Devices.

 Why are there multiple links to full-text?